zequipe/test_matlab/test_parfor/README.md

     exit status 1
    ```

-However, comparing test.m and profile.m, you will find that **they have the same content except for the function names**. **Is this expected or a bug**?
+However, comparing test.m and profile.m, you will find that **they are identical except for the function names**. **Is this expected or a bug**?

 I understand that the failure must depend on the fact that **MATLAB has a built-in function named "profile", which is shadowed by "profile.m"**.
 But it is not clear to me why it should lead to such a failure.